JeffJenness/Mapped_Chart_Quadrats_VBA_Code/README.md

   13) The function "ExportSubsetsOfSpeciesShapefiles" in module "Margaret_Functions_3" extracts each species individually from the full dataset, and saves them in a series of nested folders suitable for Integral Projection Model functions in R.
   14) The function "CreateFinalTables" in module "H_WB_Analysis" produces the final summary tables intended for distribution with the data, including a list of plant species observed, a summary of the basal area per species by quadrat and year, summary data describing all quadrats and overstory plots, and tabular versions of the global cover and density feature classes.

-The primary map export function is "ExportImages" in the module "Quadrat_Map_Module", and is run separately from the 14 functions run in the batch file above.
+The primary map export function is "ExportImages" in the module "Margaret", and is run separately from the 14 functions run in the batch file above.
 This map-making function creates common plant species symbology that can be applied to all 1,877 maps, and exports individual maps for each quadrat and for each year.
 This function is best run from an ArcMap document with no data in it, which is why it is run separately from the other functions.
+Note: These functions are written in ArcObjects and VBA, and therefore can only be run in ArcMap.
+ArcGIS Pro cannot run them.

 Moore, M. M., J. S. Jenness, D. C. Laughlin, R. T. Strahan, J. D. Bakker, H. E. Dowling, and J. D. Springer.
+2022.
+Cover and density of southwestern ponderosa pine understory plants in permanent chart quadrats (2002-2020).
+Ecology 103(5): e3661. https://doi.org/10.1002/ ecy.3661

-In Review.
-Cover and density of southwestern ponderosa pine understory plants in permanent chart quadrats (2002-2024).
-Ecology.
-Data Paper.
+Moore, M. M., Jenness, J. S, Laughlin, D. C., Strahan, R. T., Bakker, J. D., Dowling, H. E., and Springer, J. D. 2025.
+Cover and density of southwestern ponderosa pine understory plants in permanent chart quadrats (2002-2020+).
+Fort Collins, CO: Forest Service Research Data Archive.
+Updated February 2025.